Posted on Mon, 11 Nov 2024, 12:33

 ©KEPHIS

 Nairobi, 5 November 2024.
-The Kenya Plant Health Inspectorate Service (KEPHIS) received 40 tablets from the International Plant Protection (IPPC) Secretariat to boost pest surveillance and protect plant health.
+The Kenya Plant Health Inspectorate Service (KEPHIS) received 40 tablets from the International Plant Protection Convention (IPPC) Secretariat to boost pest surveillance and protect plant health.
 The state-of-the-art tablets contain specialized software and mobile applications designed for conducting active surveillance and rapid detection of pests that can severely impact food safety, food security, and international trade.

 The tablets were provided through the Africa Phytosanitary Programme (APP)- an IPPC initiative designed to transform pest management across Africa.
 APP aims to strengthen the resilience of Africa’s phytosanitary systems against plant pests of regulatory, economic, and environmental significance.
 APP is implemented in collaboration with the Food and Agriculture Organization of the United Nations (FAO) and the African Union Department of Agriculture, Rural Development, Blue Economy & Sustainable Environment.